oplatek/oplatek.github.io/_posts/2023-12-05-debugging-in-vscode.md

 Let me quickly recapitulate for what I am thankful in VScode then I will describe how I debug code.
 Finally, I will describe my perfect debugging workflow in [Ipdb](https://github.com/gotcha/ipdb).
 Can it be replicated in VScode?
 I don't know.

-**UPDATE: Pavel Minaev quickly replied to my comment about a missing feature and recommended [VScode Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl ) the REPL Ipdb equivalent in VScode.
-I need to test it properly it seems as functional as Ipdb. 🎉**
+**UPDATE: Pavel Minaev quickly replied to my comment about a missing feature and recommended [VScode Debug Console](https://code.visualstudio.com/docs/editor/debugging#_debug-console-repl ).
+The REPL Ipdb equivalent in VScode.
+I need to test it properly but it seems as functional as Ipdb. 🎉**

 ## VScode excellence